rhlobo/bigtempo/README.rst

 Example project
 ^^^^^^^^^^^^^^^

-If you need more examples, or just feel like checking out how bigtempo can be used in a project, refer to stockExperiments_.
+If you need more examples, or just feel like checking out how bigtempo can be used in a project, please refer to stockExperiments_.

 Installation